-18. The Panel affirms the principles and arrangements on assessing co-authored/co-produced research outputs as set out in paragraphs 32-34 of the General Panel Guidelines.

-19. The Panel will consider co-authorship to be a normal element of research activity in UoAs 1 and 2 and for outputs with less than eight co-authors the Panel will accept that all co-authors have made a significant contribution to the research process leading to the output concerned.
-In the case of an output with eight or more co-authors the university should explain in less than 100 words the contribution of the submitting author unless s/he is a first or co-first author, or a last or co-last author.
+- 18. The Panel affirms the principles and arrangements on assessing co-authored/co-produced research outputs as set out in paragraphs 32-34 of the General Panel Guidelines. - 19.
+The Panel will consider co-authorship to be a normal element of research activity in Physical Sciences and expects all named co-authors to have made a significant contribution to the research process leading to the output concerned where there are fewer than ten co-authors.
+While we acknowledge that in some subfields a large number of co-authors is the normal expectation, in assessing co-authored outputs where there are ten or more co-authors, the Panel would expect a brief submission of no more than 100 words describing the specific contribution of the submitting co-author.
+The Panel will consider the information provided and if it considers that the co-author has made a significant contribution to the output then the output will be scored in the normal way.
+If, however, the Panel considers the individual co-author contribution to be very limited then the paper will be graded as unclassified.